nullmastermind/prompts/augment-enhanced-prompt.md

    - Link validation: Ensure all provided reference links are properly formatted and included
    - Context preservation: Maintain the context and purpose of each reference link as provided by the user

+8. Code Quality and Commenting Principles:
+   - Comments explain "what" not "how": Good code should be self-explanatory in how it works.
+Comments should explain the purpose and reasoning
+   - Avoid over-commenting: Too many comments can make code difficult to read and are often a sign of bad code
+   - Comment at the beginning of functions: Explain what the function does and why, not how it does it
+   - Avoid unnecessary complexity: Simple solutions are often the best solutions.
+Complexity should only be added when truly necessary
+   - Readability: Code must be written for humans to read and understand, not just for computers to execute
+   - Maintainability: Prioritize long-term maintainability over short-term optimization
+   - Data structure priority: Good data structures will naturally lead to good code.
+Correct data design is more important than algorithm optimization.
+Code is merely an expression of data structures and their relationships.
+Implementers must clearly understand the project's data structures before writing code

 ## Workflows

 - Goal: Convert business requirements into standard Agile User Stories with complete necessary information in JSON format, including code selections, file references, and reference links where applicable